Consensys/doc.goquorum/docs/Concepts/Multitenancy/MultiplePrivateStates.md

 ### Tessera

+A new flag `enableMultiplePrivateStates` has been added to Tessera config defaulting to `false`, and can be enabled by adding the property to the config file the same way as other features.
+Quorum will not start if `isMPS=true` and `enableMultiplePrivateStates=false`.

-The new field `residentGroups` can be added to the Tessera config to define group access to specific private states.
+In addition, a new field `residentGroups` can be added to the Tessera config to define group access to specific private states.
+If `enableMultiplePrivateStates=true`, `residentGroups` must be properly configured in order for Tessera to start.
 View how to [setup residentGroups in Tessera] for further information.
 If the node is running as a standalone node (`isMPS=false`), configuration of `residentGroups` is not necessary.

 ## Upgrading a Node to MPS